Tattoo Gloves Boost Safety for Tattoo Artists and Customers.

-The primary objective of these regualtions is to prevent and reduce exposure to blood and bloodborne pathogens during tattoing.
+The primary objective of these regulations is to prevent and reduce exposure to blood and blood-borne pathogens during tattooing.
+Tattoo gloves are an essential component of preventative safety.
+Our disposable black tattoo gloves are especially popular with the industry.

 Hand-washing is a vital part of personal protection for both tattoo artists and their clients.
 Tattoo artists should wash their hands before and after touching a client, before and after donning and removal of disposable gloves, and after handling any equipment.
 When in doubt, wash your hands.

 Tattoo artists wearing face masks has become more and more common lately.
-For a tattoo artists, disposable surgical masks help block large droplet, sprays, or splatter - protecting the artist and client.
-For further prtection, disposable arm sleeves protect the artist's arms from blood and pathogens.
+For tattoo artists, disposable surgical masks help block large droplets, sprays, or splatter - protecting the artist and client.
+For further protection, disposable are sleeves protect the artist's arms from blood and pathogens.
 Sleeves cover any potential cuts on the artist's arms from becoming entry points for pathogens.